seacode/gmacs/docs/smbkc/smbkc.md

 ## Changes in Assessment Methodology

-This assessment employs the 3-stage length-based assessment model first presented in May 2011 by Bill Gaeuman and accepted by the CPT in May 2012.
+This assessment is done using Gmacs.
+The model is based upon the 3-stage length-based assessment model first presented in May 2011 by Bill Gaeuman and accepted by the CPT in May 2012.
 The model was developed to replace a similar 4-stage model used prior to 2011.
 During the assessment in May 2015 and this assessment, many combinations of molting probability and trawl survey selectivities were evaluated to address the residual bias problems in the previous model.
 We also considered bottom temperature data and spatial abundance density in station R-24 in the assessment in May 2015.
 In September 2015, twenty scenarios were investigated.
 The detailed changes to the model parameters are described in details in E (Analytic Approach).

 ## Changes in Assessment Results